Being registered and approved by the Financial Conduct Authority (FCA) is an important requirement for any online payment processor.

 The FCA, is an independent regulatory body for all financial services and institutions throughout the UK.

-When a company becomes FCA-approved, their information appears on the Financial Services Register, which is a public record that holds details of the companies, individuals and other bodies that are regulated by the FCA.
+An FCA-approved company’s information appears on the Financial Services Register.
+This is a public record that holds details of companies, individuals and other bodies that are regulated by the FCA.

 Why is it important to be FCA-approved?

-To be authorised and approved by the FCA, a financial service must follow strict rules and regulations in order to protect consumers, businesses, and the financial industry itself.
+For authorisation and approval by the FCA, a financial service must adhere to strict rules and regulations to ensure the protection of consumers, businesses, and the financial industry itself.

 What does it mean for my school and parents?